-The Free Flight Bird Show features “endangered and critically endangered species like the Wattled Crane, owls, storks, hornbills, and a Cape Vulture doing what they do in the wild in free, unrestricted flight”.
+The Free Flight Bird Show features “endangered and critically endangered species like the Wattled Crane, owls, storks, hornbills, and a Cape Vulture doing what they do in the wild in glorious free, unrestricted flight”.
 The park emphasizes conservation and education, and there were several school children visiting.

 The Park was designed and built by Dr. Alan Abrey.
 It’s in a river quarry that he visited as a boy growing up in Durban.
 “After a year of extensive land filling, landscaping, and aviary construction, the Umgeni River Bird Park opened in April 1984.”